cashapp/logquacious/README.md

 }
 ```
 * Run `caddy` in the same directory as the `Caddyfile`
 * Point your browser at `http://localhost:8080/`.
-The ElasticSearch endpoint should be working at `http://localhost:8080/es/`.
+The Elasticsearch endpoint should be working at `http://localhost:8080/es/`.

 ## Development

 The development workflow is very similar to the "From Source" set up above.
 You can run a self reloading development server instead of `npm run build`.

-You can either set up CORS on ElasticSearch or reverse proxy both the hot server and ElasticSearch.
+You can either set up CORS on Elasticsearch or reverse proxy both the hot server and Elasticsearch.
 To do this, create `Caddyfile` in the root of the project:
 ```
 :8080

-# Redirect all /es requests to the ElasticSearch server
+# Redirect all /es requests to the Elasticsearch server
 proxy /es my-elastic-search-hostname:9200 {
   without /es
 }